Notmrbruce/c2c-bitesize/readme.md

         └── etc...
 ```

+## Features

+- **Flashcards**: Flip through digital cards to test your recall of key information.
+- **Quiz**: Test your knowledge with multiple-choice questions and get immediate feedback.
+- **Time Trial**: Race against the clock to match terms with their definitions.
+- **True & False**: Determine whether statements are true or false to test your understanding.
+- **Progress Tracking**: See your position in each learning method and track your scores.
+- **Method Descriptions**: Get a brief explanation of each learning method before you start.

 ## How to Add New Modules

 1. Create a new JSON file in the `data/modules/` directory with the module's ID as the filename (e.g., `fire-safety.json`)